Continue reading for our analysis...

-- A group of lions initially decide to have a go at the rhino, perhaps they thought that it was injured and that was why it was not moving.
+- A group of lions initially decided to have a go at the rhino, perhaps they thought that it was injured and that was why it was not moving.

-- This group of lions is clearly wary once the rhino was free from the mud.
+- This group of lions is clearly wary once the rhino is free from the mud.